calidan-x/summer-site/docs/fundamentals/deployment.md

 :::

 ### Resource Files
-To deploy your server code with some assets.<br/>
+To deploy your server code with assets,<br/>
 create folder **resource** and put the resource files into it.<br/>
 **resource** will be copied to **build/resource**.